Zeta Chi Phi: History

 The Beta chapter was established at the Florida State University but has since gone inactive.
 The Gamma chapter was founded by eight women at Gustavus Adolphus College in St. Peter, Minnesota on December 4, 2004.
+As of 2024, it is the only active chapter.

 Symbols

 Zeta Chi Phi's colors are baby blue and black.
 Its flower is the plumeria and its jewel is the diamond.
 Its mascot is the black jaguar.
 The sorority's motto is "Nothing, absolutely nothing can stop a truly committed person."

 Activities

 The sorority focuses on promoting cultural diversity and women in society.
 Its events include step shows, Zeta cafes, a national convention, and a Blue Diamond formal.
 It has also raised money for the People Helping People homeless shelter.

 Chapters

+Following is a list of the chapters of Zeta Chi Phi.
 Active chapters are indicated in bold.
 Inactive chapters are shown in italics.